 I like to serve this juice right away, plain in a tall glass.
 Sometimes, if it’s a hot day, I’ll put a few ice cubes in.
 For kids, a colorful straw can make it more fun.

 Starting your day with fresh juice can offer a range of health benefits, including increased nutrient intake and improved digestion.
+If you find you enjoy these kinds of functional, calming drinks, you might also like this Summer Moon Milk.

-Itโs a great way to start the day or a refreshing pick-me-up in the afternoon.
+It’s a great way to start the day or a refreshing pick-me-up in the afternoon.
 It also pairs well with a light breakfast like toast and eggs.

 The Unexpected Calm of a Morning Juice Ritual